hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

 ### Doing the upsert

 Now, let's fast-forward two days in time.
-We have downloaded a bunch of new and updated data from the `gaggle` network.
+We have downloaded a bunch of new and updated data from the `gaagle` network.
 The new data looks like this:

 ```json
 {"date": "2023-01-03T00:00:00Z", "ad_network": "gaagle", "ads_impressions": 4521, "ads_revenue": 378.65}